 Clinical quality measures are a way to assess the care that patients receive.
 With the increasing adoption of electronic health records (EHRs), Oregon has new opportunities to measure and improve the quality of care.
 Using EHR data supports measuring outcomes—for example, measuring whether a diabetic patient’s blood sugar levels are controlled rather than simply measuring whether the patient’s blood sugar levels were tested.
-The CQMR will enable more efficient collection and use of this important quality data.
+The CQMR enables more efficient collection and use of this important quality data.

-How the CQMR will be used
+How the CQMR is used

-The registry will allow health care organizations to review local, regional, and state data to help inform decision-making and measure how they and others are doing to help improve patient care and reduce system costs.
+The registry allows health care organizations to review local, regional, and state data to help inform decision-making and measure how they and others are doing to help improve patient care and reduce system costs.
 It will provide information that can be used to evaluate systems and processes to determine if changes can be made to help meet goals.

-With the CQMR, OHA will be able to collect a more robust and meaningful data set for these programs.
 Over time, other programs may also use the CQMR.
 This “report once” approach would reduce administrative burdens for providers by allowing them to submit quality data once in order to meet multiple reporting requirements.

 Timeline for development